 Is your family office benefiting from strategic tax and wealth planning?

 Family offices come in all shapes and sizes.
-They can range from a few single-generation members of a wealthy family with common investment and philanthropic goals, to a complex, multigenerational family with contrasting interests and individual investment objectives.
+They can range from a few single-generation members of a wealthy family with common investment and philanthropic goals, to a multigenerational family with contrasting interests and individual investment objectives.
 It is absolutely true—referring to the structure’s unique nature—if you’ve seen one family office… you’ve seen one family office.

 It’s not the dollars, it’s the complexity

-How do you know if your family requires the help of outside tax and wealth planning professionals?
+How do you know if your family office requires the help of outside tax and wealth planning professionals?
 It’s not always the dollars or the family’s overall wealth that dictates this decision.
 Rather, it’s the complexity of your family’s wealth.
-For instance, if you are a member of a multigenerational family, or if your family has a trust, charitable commitments, a multifaceted investment portfolio, numerous residences and more, your family may benefit from leveraging finance and accounting outsourcing as well as professional resources to address tax considerations or estate and wealth transfer planning needs.
+For instance, if you are a member of a multigenerational family, or if your family has a trust, charitable commitments, a multifaceted investment portfolio, numerous residences and more, your family may benefit from outsourcing finance and accounting services and using professional resources to address tax considerations or estate and wealth transfer planning needs.

-A holistic approach
+A holistic approach to family wealth planning

-And what should you look for in a professional team?
+What should you look for in a professional team?
 Seek out tax, accounting and wealth management professionals who have family office experience and know the tax ramifications and estate planning considerations specifically affecting wealthy families.
-In addition, look for advisors who understand your tax and wealth planning goals and the dynamics of your family, and who will work with you in a holistic way to meet your needs.
+In addition, look for advisors who understand your family wealth planning goals and values, and who will work with you in a holistic way to meet your needs.